Doctors: 12 snake bite patients treated in the past two months

 SHAWNEE, Okla. - Snake bites are on the rise in Oklahoma.

-Doctors at SSM Health St. Anthony Hospital in Shawnee say the number of patients treated for poisonous snake bites over the last two months is almost double the number of cases from 2017.
+Doctors at SSM Health St. Anthony Hospital in Shawnee say the number of patients treated for venomous snake bites over the last two months is almost double the number of cases from 2017.

+"We've had a couple of copperheads but mainly it`s been the pygmy rattlers are the ones that we've seen the most of," said Dr. John Fitzgerald.
+"They're very rampant right now.'

 So far, 12 people have been treated for the bites.
 The hospital says most of those people were outdoors in bushy areas when they were bitten.